 Goals: To enable students to understand and use economic indicators, time series, and regression analysis in model building and forecasting.

 Content: Estimating model parameters, hypothesis testing, and interpreting economic data.

-Prerequisites: ECON 1310, ECON 1320, QMBE 1310 (or equivalent statistics course), ECON 3110 or 3120, and MATH 1170, with grades of C- or better, or consent of the instructor.
-Credits: 4
+Prerequisites: ECON 1310, ECON 1320, QMBE 1310 or MATH 1200, and MATH 1170 or ECON 1500, with grades of Cor better, or consent of the instructor.